Military parade: Philippines

-The tradition of military parades in the Philippines traces its origins to the military parades held since the late 1700s in honor of the inaugurations of the governors general of the Philippines, with troops provided by formations of the Spanish Army, Spanish Navy and the Spanish Marine Infantry, manned by personnel from Spain and her other colonies and locally recruited personnel.
+The tradition of military parades in the Philippines traces its origins to the military parades held since the late 1700s in honor of the inaugurations of the governors general of the Philippines, with troops provided by formations of the Spanish Army, Spanish Navy and the Spanish Marine Infantry, composed of personnel from Spain and her other colonies and locally recruited personnel.
 Parades were also held on the anniversaries of members of the Spanish royal family and important anniversaries.
 It was these parades that would model the revolutionary armed forces of the young country, made up of the young Philippine Revolutionary Army and local pro-independence militias, as it performed the first ever military parade on January 23, 1899, the day of the formal establishment of the First Philippine Republic in what is now the city of Malolos in Bulacan.